danielrodriguezGH/danielrodriguezGH/README.md

 # Daniel Rodriguez | Ontological Systems Architect

 ## 🌌 Overview
 Founder and lead developer of the **HL-V5 Framework**.
-Specialized in mitigating logical entropy and stabilizing inference structures in Large Language Models (LLMs).
+Specialized in mitigating logical entropy and stabilizing inference structures in Language Models (LLMs & SLMs).
 My work focuses on the intersection of Inference Control Engineering and Deterministic AI alignment.

 ---